premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

-- System exceptions are derive directly from a base class `System.SystemException`.
-A System level Exception is normally thrown when a nonrecoverable error has occurred.
+- System exceptions are derived directly from a base class `System.SystemException`.
+A System-level Exception is normally thrown when a nonrecoverable error has occurred.
-- Application exceptions can be user defined exceptions thrown by the applications.
+- Application exceptions can be user-defined exceptions thrown by the applications.
 If you are designing an application that needs to create its own exceptions class, you are advised to derive custom exceptions from the `System.ApplicationException` class.
 It is typically thrown when a recoverable error has occurred.

 </blockquote>